Singer Nine: Carburettors

 The vast majority Singer Nines were fitted with Solex 30 IF "down-draught" carburettors.
 Some were made with 30 FHG horizontal carburettors, but few are known to still exist..
 After the Second World War, Solex offered car owners a free upgrade.
 They sent in their original carburettor, 30 IF or FHG, and in return they would get a modern, cast aluminium 30 FAI (vertical) or 30 AHG (horizontal) to fit to their car.
 The original carburettors were then melted down and re-cast into their modern equivalents.

 A few different carburettors were fitted to various Singer engines in the 30's.
-The Junior, Nine, 14hp, 1.5 Litre, and 2 Litre engines were mostly fitted with single or twin Solex, depending on the model, with Saloon models bearing single carburettors, however the experimental 1.5 Litre Crossflow engine was fitted with twin SU's.
+The Junior, Nine, 14hp, 1.5 Litre, and 2 Litre engines were mostly fitted with single or twin Solex, depending on the model, with Saloon models bearing single carburettors, however the experimental 1.5 Litre Crossflow engine was fitted with triple SU's.
 Only 72 of these cars were made, and the first 12 produced were fitted with the original 1.5 Litre non-crossflow engine.
 Leaving 60 to be found, of which 8 have been confirmed to exist.
 Some later Juniors ('30 & '31) were fitted with single SU carburettors as well, however the "Junior Nine" of 1932, made as a stop-gap solution prior to the Nine's production, returned to Solex carburettors.